VahanYeghoyan/Technical-Task/README.md

-# Job Title Classification Project
+# Job Title Classification with BERT and CatBoost

 ## Overview
 Multi-label classification of job titles using transformer-based and machine learning approaches.